Blog

 Financial planning and analysis teams

-YTD data is an important component of budgeting and forecasting.
-FP&A teams can compare YTD expenses to previous years to see if spending is on track or they need to adjust their budgets.
+YTD data is an important component of budgeting and forecasting, as well as accounting purposes.
+FP&A teams can compare YTD expenses to previous years to see if spending is on track or they need to adjust their annual budget.

 HR and payroll